NanoNets/ocr-js-sdk/README.md

 # nanonets

-[NanoNets](https://nanonets.com)' Optical Character Recognition and Image Classification Node.js SDK.
+The [NanoNets](https://nanonets.com) Optical Character Recognition and Image Classification Node.js SDK.

 > NOTE:
 >
+> -   This package supports both CommonJS and ES Module systems.
 > -   All API requests from the browser will fail due to CORS policies.
 > -   API Keys have full access to the user's account. **Please do not expose API Keys on the client.**
->     -   Please note that compiling, obfuscating, minifying or bundling (for example in React.js, Angular, Vue.js, React Native, Flutter, etc.) **does not** hide the API Key and **it can still be extracted from the final application**.
+>     -   Please note that compiling, obfuscating, minifying or bundling (for example in React.js, Angular, Vue.js, React Native, etc.) **does not** hide the API Key and **it can still be extracted from the final application**.
 >     -   The API Key should only be known to the server code and all client requests to the API must go through a server.

 ## Installation